kunalagrawal4/Image-encrypt/readme.md

 TO Run this project
 you need to download all the required modules

-ftkinter
+ftkinter ,
-os
+os,
-PIL (pillow-python)
+PIL (pillow-python),
-openCV
+openCV,
-argspars
+argspars,
-numpy
+numpy,
-logging
+logging,
-random
+random.

 you can dowload all using pip or curl